CancerRegistryOfNorway/NORDCAN/nordcan_participant_instructions/README.txt

 - there have been some changes in the entities. see section Entities in NORDCAN in the manual.

-### Beta contact info
+### Contact info

 We are available on the NORDCAN slack if you encounter a problem with our R packages or if you have questions about the call for data or other NORDCAN matters.
 We ask the participants _not_ to send e-mail concerning these matters because we want all the information in one place.

-Link to NORDCAN Slack: https://cancerregistr-hhd6843.slack.com Please discuss testing under the channel #testing.
+Link to NORDCAN Slack: https://cancerregistr-hhd6843.slack.com.
+Please discuss issues with the official release under the channel #release.
 If you need to be invited to Slack (you cannot join our Slack despite logging into your account), contact siri.laronningen@kreftregisteret.no.